hashicorp/terraform-provider-tfe/website/docs/r/organization.html.markdown

 ## Import

-Organizations can be imported with an ID of `<ORGANIZATION NAME>`.
-For example:
+Organizations can be imported; use `<ORGANIZATION NAME>` as the import ID.
+For
+example:

 ```shell
 terraform import tfe_organization.test my-org-name